johhell/TestTether.jl/README.md

 Testing different approaches for tether chain models.

-The following 3 models are considered
+The following 4 models are considered

-* `Tether_07A.jl` - the original version using MTK ecosystem - only the calculation of cross-section was corrected.
+* `Tether_07A.jl` - the original (monolithic) version using MTK ecosystem - only the calculation of cross-section was corrected.
 * `Tether_07B.jl` - a modified version (see [PR](https://github.com/ufechner7/Tethers.jl/pull/5))
 * `T7modia.jl` - a Modia3D implementation - only for verification
+* `Tether_08.jl` - an element based model - including friction in air and the impact of wind

 ## Installation